 In recent decades, however, researchers have come to understand that there are certain key protective factors that can be developed even in those who might not have come by them “naturally.”
 We can build our resilience “muscles” regardless of age or past experiences.
 This understanding has becoming increasingly relevant as trauma becomes more widespread—and is of utmost importance as we navigate the stressors of one of the most traumatic periods in modern history.

-In this webinar and accompanying article with Newport Healthcare’s Kristin Wilson, MA, LPC, CCTP, Vice President of Clinical Outreach, and Ryan Fedoroff, M.Ed, our National Director of Education, you’ll learn how to recognize the manifestations of trauma and collective trauma on a variety of levels—physical, cognitive, emotional, spiritual, and behavioral.
+In this webinar and accompanying article with Newport Healthcare’s Kristin Wilson, MA, LPC, CCTP, Newport’s Chief Experience Officer and former Vice President of Clinical Outreach, and Ryan Fedoroff, M.Ed, our National Director of Education, you’ll learn how to recognize the manifestations of trauma and collective trauma on a variety of levels—physical, cognitive, emotional, spiritual, and behavioral.
 The webinar discussion also covers protective factors that support people of all ages in coping with trauma, and provide tools for building resilience in yourself and guiding others to do the same.

 Trauma as Self-Protection